-Expansion funding from the Kentucky Law Enforcement Foundation Program Fund (KLEFPF) in the amount of \$240,000 in fiscal year 1999 and \$230,000 in fiscal year 2000 is provided for the establishment of the Criminal Justice Council.
+Expansion funding in the amount of \$240,000 in fiscal year 1999 and \$230,000 in fiscal year 2000 is provided for the establishment of the Criminal Justice Council.
 The new council will provide analysis, dissemination of information and general direction on trends and issues regarding crime in Kentucky (Criminal Justice Response Team Recommendation A).